addo-priscilla-research/addo-priscilla-research-/README.md

 * 🌫️ NO₂ Trends and Meteorological Controls in Kumasi, Ghana — Analysis of atmospheric pollution patterns and their relationship with meteorological conditions.
 * 🌧️ Extreme Precipitation Analysis in Ghana — Investigation of rainfall variability and extreme precipitation using satellite and reanalysis datasets.

-👩🏾‍🏫 Academic & Research Experience
+## 💼 Professional & Research Experience

-* Teaching Assistant — Kwame Nkrumah University of Science and Technology (KNUST)
+### 👩🏾‍🏫 Teaching Assistant — Department of Petroleum Engineering, KNUST

+**Nov.
+2025–Present**

+* Facilitate tutorials, laboratory sessions, practical exercises, and field activities for undergraduate students.
+* Support teaching in **Python, Energy & Climate, Thermodynamics, and Numerical Methods**.
+* Guide students in numerical problem-solving, scientific computing, Python-based data analysis, and quantitative interpretation.
+* Assist with assessments, laboratory reports, examinations, instructional materials, and student consultations.

-* Research Assistant — Net-Zero Carbon Emission Laboratory, KNUST
+### 🔬 Research Assistant — Net-Zero Emission Lab, KNUST

+**Nov.
+2025–Present**

+* Process and quality-control meteorological, environmental, and atmospheric datasets using Python and statistical methods.
-* Research and data analysis in atmospheric science, climate, environmental monitoring, and geospatial applications
+* Analyze meteorological and remote-sensing data to investigate atmospheric conditions, land-surface characteristics, environmental variability, and climate processes.
+* Apply **GIS, Google Earth Engine, and satellite observations** to investigate spatial and temporal environmental change.
+* Develop reproducible Python workflows for data processing, statistical analysis, visualization, and research interpretation.
+* Prepare technical reports, scientific visualizations, research summaries, and presentations.

+### 🌦️ Intern — Ghana Meteorological Agency

+**Sept.
+2023–Dec.
+2023**

+* Processed and analyzed meteorological and environmental datasets to investigate temporal variability, trends, and extreme conditions.
+* Applied Python, GIS, remote sensing, and statistical methods to meteorological and environmental analysis.
+* Developed data-processing and visualization workflows for research and technical reporting.

   ## 👥 Leadership & Outreach